List of Kija Chosŏn monarchs

-Kija Chosŏn (12th century BC–2nd century BC) is the name of an ancient, semi-legendary Korean kingdom that is first attested in historical works of the 13th century AD and later.
+Kija Chosŏn (12th century BC–2nd century BC) is the name of an ancient, semi-legendary Korean kingdom.
 The narrative of the Gojoseon dynasty that this list describes, has been challenged by scholars in the 20th century.

 After the semi-legendary rulers of Dangun and Kija (Jizi in Chinese), Bu of Gojoseon and his son Jun of Gojoseon are attested as the first verified recorded local ruler of Korea.
 King Jun was overthrown however by Wiman of Gojoseon, a Chinese General from the Yan Kingdom (Han dynasty) who established short-lived dynasty.
 Wiman's grandson, Ugeo of Gojoseon, would be Gojoseon's last ruler, as Gojoseon was conquered by the Han dynasty in 108 BC.

-Kija Chosŏn is not accepted by the Korean academic community, and this list is widely considered to be a fraud made in the 16th century.
+Kija Chosŏn is not accepted by the Korean academic community.
+And this list is widely considered to be a fraud made in the 18th century, fabricated by Haengju Ki clan in their genealogy book so that they can claim they are the descendants of Kija.
+Note that although the last two kings are attested in historical records, their posthumous names are fake.